lauslim12/Asuna/README.md

 - NProgress
 - ScrollPreserver
-- Personal and secure authentication with `httpOnly` cookies
+- Personal and secure authentication with `httpOnly` / `sameSite` cookies and JWT

 ## License